tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 <hr>

 2) So now we have a functioning proxy server (**shout-proxy.php**) and a client application (**shout-client.html**) that is able to use it.
-The client was unable to downlaod the web service directly, but the PHP running on the server was - problem solved!
+The client was unable to download the web service directly, but the PHP running on the server was - problem solved!
 See below for submission instructions and extra credit opportunities

 <hr>